DellGEOS/AzureLocalDeploymentWorkshop/modules/module_0/1_infra_prerequisites.md

 Within each module, you'll find a mix of video presentation to add extra context, alongside hands-on-lab guidance to help provide a guided and consistent way to experience the solutions first-hand.

-In order to participate in the hands-on-labs, and follow along with the guided instructions in the workshop, you'll need an environment where you can deploy the virtualized infrastucture and hybrid workloads.
+In order to participate in the hands-on-labs, and follow along with the guided instructions in the workshop, you'll need an environment where you can deploy the virtualized infrastructure and hybrid workloads.
 For this, **you have a couple of options**:

 - Single physical server/desktop/laptop with appropriate resources
 - Single virtual machine on an existing virtualization platform that supports nested virtualization and Windows Server as a guest operating system.